lawrennd/snippets/_delve/includes/delve-timeline.md

 \subsection{Delve Timeline}

-* First contact *3rd April 2020*
+\slidesincremental{* First contact *3rd April 2020*
 * First meeting *7th April*
-* First working group *16th April*
+* First working group *16th April*}

-\notes{The Delve initiative is a group that was convened by the Royal Society to help provide data-driven insights about the pandemic, with an initial focus on exiting the first lockdown and particular interest in using the variation of strategies across different international governments to inform policy.}
+\notes{The Delve initiative was a group convened by the Royal Society to help provide data-driven insights about the pandemic, with an initial focus on exiting the first lockdown and particular interest in using the variation of strategies across different international governments to inform policy.}

+\notes{The first contact about the initiative being set up was 3rd April 2020, the first meeting was 7th April and then the first working group was 16th April.}

 \newslide{Data at the Heart}

-\slides{* Use data to answer policy questions.
+\slidesincremental{* Use data to answer policy questions.
 * Make international comparisons for input.
 * Challenges: around getting data.}